 Welcome to the Alps-Adriatic-Alliance!

-The Alps-Adriatic region is not only characterized by an incomparable scenic and cultural diversity, it is also the living space for around 5.5 million people who share a common history, but above all common values.
+The Alps-Adriatic region is not only characterized by an incomparable scenic and cultural diversity, it is also the living space for over 7.2 million people who share a common history, but above all common values.

 This living space can be considered a crystallization point of European integration: Almost 45 years ago, partner regions from Italy, Croatia, Slovenia, Hungary and Austria came together in Venice to launch the Working Group (ARGE) Alps-Adriatic.
 The aim of this organization was to bring people together in this geographically connected area – though in geopolitical terms still partly separated by the Iron Curtain – by realizing meaningful projects and establishing a network of cross-border, sustainable relationships.